hepaestus/ubuntu_club_notes/vim_usage.md

 ~
                                                      0,0-1         All
 ```
 This is a blank file in normal mode.
+Those numbers are the Line and Character numbers your cursor is at.

 If `file.txt` is empty your screen will be empty.
 If not you will see the files contents.

 1. Enter **insert** mode by hitting hitting the `i` key.
 Notice the `-- INSERT --` mode indication in the bottom of the terminal.
 2. Now you can enter some text.
 Use the to move your cursor around if necessary.
+Delete and Backspace function as you would expect.

 ```bash
 This is some